 The process for making this first birthday cake is simple.
 Here’s a preview of the process so you know what to expect.
 Scroll down to the end of this post for the full recipe and all the variations.

-5. Let the cakes cool on a wire rack while still in the pan.
+Step 4.
+Let the cakes cool on a wire rack while still in the pan.
+The cakes must cool completely to hold their fluffy structure.

 How to Make Yogurt Frosting